 Centuries of religious artifacts in a modern castle

-During the Depression, Raymond Pitcairn, an attorney and scion of the Pittsburgh Plate Glass Company fortune, built his dream house, a castle whose tower rises to nine stories above the Montgomery County countryside.
-Pitcairn was a religious man, a member of The Church of the New Jerusalem, which is on adjacent land, and his collection spans many faiths and centuries.
+During the Depression, Raymond Pitcairn, an attorney and scion of the Pittsburgh Plate Glass Company fortune, built his dream house, a castle whose tower rises nine stories above the Montgomery County countryside.
+It was constructed as both a home for his wife and nine children and as a keepsake for his collection of medieval art.
+A religious man, Pitcairn was a member of The Church of the New Jerusalem (which is on adjacent land) and his collection spans many faiths and centuries.

 Glencairn Museum is a member of the Bryn Athyn Historic District, a National Historic Landmark.

 Schedule the “Time Travelers” tour if kids are a part of your museum trip.
 The one-hour tour includes hand-on activities with hieroglyphs, coins and compasses, and is designed to bring a sense of adventure as you delve into the Glencairn’s history.

 Tours are offered on various days throughout the week and reservations are strongly recommended because space is limited.

 Note that the tower will not be included on tours until April of 2016 while the elevator is undergoing renovations but walking tours are still available.